 All application materials are weighted equally with no one piece given more importance than another.
 Applications are not considered complete until all materials have been submitted in full.

 To be considered for admission to the doctoral program, please complete the following:

-- Completed doctoral program application (ZIP file) including sample case study.
+- Completed doctoral program application (pdf file) including sample case study.

 - Current resume or curriculum vitae.